 With only a 30 minute drive away you'll be in the heart of Auckland City, where there's always something to do or see!

-Olympic gold medalist, Sir Murray Halberg ONZ MBE is a true role model and champion – both on and off the running track.
-An extremely well-decorated athlete, he’s a notable national figure holding more than 50 years’ service to athletics.
+Olympic gold medalist, Sir Murray Halberg ONZ MBE was a true role model and champion – both on and off the running track.
+An extremely well-decorated athlete, he was a notable national figure holding more than 50 years’ service to athletics.

 The former middle-distance runner who won gold at the 1960 Olympic Games held in Rome also founded The Halberg Foundation in 1963.
 The organisation supports young New Zealanders with disabilities to be active in their communities and express themselves through sport and recreation.